 So long as you can make a case for buying Skinny’s 4G broadband service in the first place, the extra cost of the modem makes sense.

-Making the modem purchase an upfront cost means Skinny can offer 4G broadband without restrictive contracts.
+Making customers buy the modem first means the company can offer 4G broadband without restrictive contracts.
 That flexibility makes the deal more attractive to some users.

 I’d choose buying the $200 modem over a 12 or 24-month contract any day.